UTSA-CS-3443/LifeSync/README.md

 ### How to Use
 - The application will open directly to a page simulating the week.
 It will include Tasks, Notes, and Events (roughly 3-5 for each).
 To add a new Activity, click on the middle-bottom button.
 It will open a page where you can add a new Activity.
 Each Activity is added by type: Notes, Tasks, and Events.
 - When adding times to the app, user must follow HH:MM format and for dates the format to follow is MM/DD/YYYY.
 For adding multiple days at once please use a comma to seperate dates.
 For example MM/DD/YYYY, MM/DD/YYYY.
 Type it as a plaintext i.e. "10:00" "01/01/1999".
+When specifying Reminder Before times in Tasks in Activity you need to use 00:00 format.
+So for 30 min before reminder you would write 00:30.
 - Our app follows the 24-hour time format.

 ## Known Issues